-4.1 Class A - Federal
+Class A-Federal

-a) A person employed under the Members of Parliament (Staff) Act 1984 (Cth) and who occupies a position in the 'senior staff' classification as defined by the Commonwealth

-Members of Parliament Staff Enterprise Agreement 2012-2015 made under the Fair Work Act 2009.
+- 2) A person who: - a) is employed under the Members of Parliament (Staff) Act 1984 (Cth); and - b) occupies a position in the 'senior staff' classification as defined by the Commonwealth Members of Parliament Staff Enterprise Agreement 2020-2023 made under the Fair Work Act 2009.

-4.2 Class B - State or Territory
+Class B - State or Territory

-- a) A person employed in a senior position by or on behalf of a member of a State Parliament or a Legislature of a Territory to primarily provide advice about policy matters, the communication of policy matters to the public, and/or parliamentary matters. - b) Without limiting paragraph 4.2 (a) a person is deemed to be employed in a senior position if the position is known by one of the following designations: - i) Chief of Staff; - ii) Deputy Chief of Staff; - iii) Principal Adviser (however described); - iv) Senior Adviser (however described); - v) Senior Media Adviser (however described); - vi) Specialist Adviser (however described). - c) For the purpose of subsection 4.2, examples of advice about policy matters include: - i) developing policy proposals for the consideration of the member; - ii) analysing policy proposals and making recommendations to the member; - iii) participating in policy discussions with or on behalf of the member; - iv) where the member is a Minister, working with public sector employees to implement policies.
+- 3) A person employed in a senior position by or on behalf of a member of a State Parliament or a Legislature of a Territory to primarily provide Policy Advice to the member.

+- 4) Without limiting subsection 6(3), a person is deemed to be employed in a senior position if the position is known by one of the following designations:

+- a) Chief of Staff;

+- b) Deputy Chief of Staff;

+- c) Principal Adviser (however described);

+- d) Senior Adviser (however described);

+- e) Senior Media Adviser (however described);

+- f) Specialist Adviser (however described).